Shivanikanodia/Shivanikanodia/README.md

 ### 🔭 What I'm Working on right now:
 - 🚀 **Time Series Forecasting Models**: Exploring SARIMA and prophet models in R & Python.
-- 📊 **NLP**: Performing sentiment Analysis for Social Media Post and Customer feedbacks.
+- 📊 **NLP AND AI**: Performing sentiment Analysis for Social Media Posting and Employee feedbacks.
-- 💡 **Recommendation System Model for Ecommerce Products** : Employing techniques like Content-Based Filtering, Collaborative Filtering, K-means clustering and Recurrent Neural Networks (RNN) in **Python**.

 ---

 ### 🌱 What I'm Learning